 Council also recommends that you plan your load before you go to the tip or transfer station so that you can easily drop off waste into the designated areas.
 Have your recycling, general waste and green waste separated in your vehicle, this will save you considerable time when you reach the waste disposal site and our operators assess your load.
 It will also ensure that you are charged correctly.

 - Additional wheelie bins, repair and replacement wheelie bins, information and advice are also available by contacting Council's Waste Services Section on 4970 0700 or email email@example.com, alternatively please use our new Online Services section of our Website.

 Cover your Load

-One of the main sources of roadside litter is rubbish falling from uncovered loads.
-Under the Transport Operations (Road Use Management – Road Rules) Regulation 1999, it is an offence to drive or tow a vehicle with an unsecured load.
-An on-the-spot fine applies for breaches of this provision.
+- One of the main sources of roadside litter is rubbish falling from uncovered loads.
+It is an offence to drive or tow a vehicle with an unsecured load.
+An on-the-spot fine can apply.

-In addition, a maximum penalty of 40 penalty units or $3,000 may be applied under the provisions of the Environmental Protection (Waste Management) Regulation 2000 if a person is convicted of unlawfully disposing of litter.
+In addition, a maximum penalty of 40 penalty units or $3000 may be applied if a person is convicted of unlawfully disposing of litter.
 Alternatively, Infringement Notices may be issued by Council and carry a penalty of up to $300.

-Council Officers will also be monitoring the problem and recording the registration details of those vehicles that are breaching the transport operations and littering provisions.
+Council staff have been asked to monitor inbound and outbound vehicles and recording the registration details of those vehicles that are breaching the transport operations and littering provisions.

-Littering incidents can be reported to Gladstone Regional Council's Environment and Regulation Section during office hours from 8.30am to 5pm weekdays on (07) 4970 0700.
+Littering incidents can be reported to Council's Environment and Regulation Section during office hours from 8.30am to 5pm weekdays on (07) 4970 0700.
 Alternatively, you are welcome to firstname.lastname@example.org Calls and e-mails can be made in confidence with your anonymity preserved if you wish.